Consumer Medicine Information

-This leaflet answers some common questions about pramipexole.
+This leaflet answers some common questions about this medicine.
 It does not contain

 all the available information.
-It does not take the place of talking to your doctor or pharmacist.
+It does not take the place of talking to your doctor

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you using this medicine against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you taking

+this medicine against the benefits they expect it will have for you.

-Keep this leaflet with your medicine.
-You may want to read it again.
+You may need to read it again.

 What this medicine is used for

-It is used to treat Parkinson's disease.
+Pramipexole is used in the treatment of Parkinson's disease.

 Parkinson's disease is a disease of the brain that affects body movement.

-The symptoms of Parkinson's disease are caused by a lack of dopamine, a naturally occurring chemical produced by certain brain
+The symptoms of Parkinson's disease are caused by a lack of dopamine, a naturally

-to dopamine in the brain.
+dopamine in the brain.

 Before you take this medicine